Stop hyperhidrosis effectively

 Hyperhidrosis Munich: Effective methods against excessive sweat production – without surgery!

-In our practice in Munich, we basically rely on non-operative procedures to stop excessive sweat production: ultrasound therapy with Ultherapy® and treatment with botulinum toxin.
-With both methods, a reliable connection of the sweat production can be achieved within a short time.
+In our practice in Munich, we basically rely on non-operative procedures to stop excessive sweat production: treatment with botulinum toxin.
+With this method, a reliable connection of the sweat production can be achieved within a short time.

 When our body is challenged – whether by heat, exercise or exertion at work – it starts to sweat.